 Reviewing employees against values creates opportunities to positively reinforce value-aligned behavior and correct misaligned behavior.
 An organization can also assess whether it’s acting according to its values by surveying employees about how well they think leadership — and the organization as a whole — is living the values.

-A values assessment is essential when evaluating culture because it encourages organizations to consider whether they’re behaving in the way they intended.
+A values assessment is essential when evaluating workplace culture because it encourages organizations to consider whether they’re behaving in the way they intended.
 If there is a mismatch between values and behavior, the organization either needs to re-evaluate its values or implement company-wide initiatives to reground and activate them consistently.
 Leadership should model values through both words and actions, and all internal communication should incorporate them.

 2. Consider cross-functional metrics